Bruce Berman: Career

 of production.
 He was named president of theatrical production in 1989 and president of worldwide theatrical production in 1991.
 During his tenure at Warner Bros. he produced and distributed films including Goodfellas, Batman Forever, JFK, The Fugitive, The Bodyguard, and Driving Miss Daisy.

 In May 1996, Berman started Plan B Entertainment, an independent motion picture company affiliated with Warner Bros.
 In 1997, Warner Bros entered into a joint venture with Village Roadshow Pictures, and Berman was appointed chairman and CEO.
 Considered "one of the industry’s leading financiers and producers of studio released motion pictures," the Village Roadshow and Warner Bros. partnership was extended in 2012 to 2017.
 The company established a second joint partnership with Sony Pictures Entertainment in 2014.

 On September 27, 2021, Berman stepped down as chairman and CEO of Village Roadshow Pictures.

+In May 2023, Bruce came out of retirement to join the new Pan-Asian studio Through The Lens Entertainment as the President and Co-Chairman.

 Photography collection

 In 1991, Berman was given an Edward S. Curtis photograph of a thatched American Indian shelter as a gift.
 It inspired him to begin a photography collection, which grew to include more than 2600 works by photographers including William Eggleston, Diane Arbus, Richard Misrach, Dorothea Lange, and Walker Evans.
 He and his ex-wife Nancy Goliger donated nearly 500 of the photographs to the J. Paul Getty Museum, which in 2007 showcased them in the exhibition Where We Live: Photographs of America From the Berman Collection.